Part ofClaude Models Explained: Opus vs Sonnet vs Haiku

 In This Article

-We've spent weeks running the model across production coding work on this site, and this review covers what it actually is, where it leads, what it costs, and when the flagship earns its price over a cheaper Sonnet model.
+We ran this model across production coding work on this site for weeks.
+This guide covers what it is, where it leads, what it costs, and — now that a newer Opus exists — whether there's still a reason to run it.
 If you want the whole family mapped first, our Claude models explained guide lays out every tier.

 What is Claude Opus 4.8?

 On paper the jump from 4.7 looks incremental; on the hardest tests it isn't.
-The headline is SWE-bench Pro, the industry's toughest agentic software-engineering benchmark, where Claude Opus 4.8 scores 69.2% — almost five points clear of Opus 4.7 and more than ten points ahead of the nearest competitor.
-It was also, on Anthropic's Super-Agent benchmark, the only model to complete every case end-to-end.
+On Anthropic's Super-Agent benchmark it was the only model to complete every case end-to-end.

 | Benchmark | Opus 4.8 | Opus 4.7 | What it measures |